Skip to content

 As healthcare education continues to evolve, pathways like the University of Utah’s DPT Hybrid Program are paving the way by developing an immersive, flexible, and innovative education for aspiring physical therapists.
 The Doctorate of Physical Therapy has three pathways to choose from, depending on your needs.
 The Salt Lake City residential option, the St. George residential option, and the Hybrid option.

-For those interested in learning more about the program offerings, or to sign up for an information session, please visit here.
+Learn more about the program offerings, or to sign up for an information session.

 Play the video to listen to the full interview!